PokemonGoMap/RocketMap/docs/basic-install/index.rst

 Load accounts from CSV (Comma Seperated Values) file containing "auth_service,username,passwd" lines. :doc:`Full Info <multi-account>`

  * -tut
-Complete Tos and tutorial steps on accounts if they haven't already.
+Complete ToS and tutorial steps on accounts if they haven't already.

  * -hk "HASH_KEY_HERE"
 Key used to access the hash server. :doc:`Full Info <hashing>`

  * -cs -ck "CAPTCHA_KEY"
 Enables captcha solving and 2Captcha API key.
 (Manual captcha avaiable) :doc:`Full Info <captchas>`

+There are plenty of other configurations that can be set but the two above should be more than enough to get you started.

+Another thing to note is that all of these configs can be set inside of a configuration file to avoid clutter on the command line.
+View :doc:`this page <configuration-files>` to see how.

 Updating the Application
 ************************